Osspial/rfcs/text/0000-licenses-lang-item.md

 [rationale-and-alternatives]: #rationale-and-alternatives

 - Let the community manage this, and provide a stable way to access the licenses implicitly used by the standard libraries.
+- Standardize `Cargo.toml` fields for specifying all necessary license information, and let third-party crates handle compiling that information into a usable form.

 # Prior art
 [prior-art]: #prior-art